gregberns/LearningFunctionalProgramming/README.md

 # Ramblings

 Mostly disjoint and incomplete thoughts on why FP concepts have made me a less shitty developer.

+# Notes

-Also notes on things I really dont understand but hope to one day.
+Notes on things I really dont understand, but hope to one day, but probaly wont.